Ramadan / Ramadhan in Dubai and the UAE

 - The larger shopping centers in Dubai (probably not in other emirates) might have several shops open for takeaways only but not dine-in - except for The Dubai Mall which has an area in the upstairs food court where you can eat your takeaways (in 2010 at least).
 Food courts will be closed during the day, except in some of the Dubai free zones and at Dubai International Airport.

-- See restaurants open daytime in Dubai for Ramadan (2010) for more names and details.
-Also Ramadan 2009 in Dubai for last year's list.
+- See restaurants open daytime in Dubai for Ramadan for more names and details.

 Eid Al Fitr holiday